trynova/nova/CONTRIBUTING.md

 When reviewing PRs, use conventional comments to plainly describe your intention.
-Prefixing a comment with `issue:` means that you do not think the PR can be merged as-is and needs fixing. `needs (nonblocking):` means that you think there is a problem in the code, but it can (possibly should) be fixed as a followup or at a later date, and does not block merging. `nitpick:` is your personal hobby-horse, `question:` is pure curiosity or not understanding the
+Prefixing a comment with `issue:` means that you do not think the PR can be merged as-is and needs fixing. `issue (nonblocking):` means that you think there is a problem in the code, but it can (possibly should) be fixed as a followup or at a later date, and does not block merging. `nitpick:` is your personal hobby-horse, `question:` is pure curiosity or not understanding the